XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Arrays of Variables

 Hence, for each such element, there is a required attribute \att{id} and a required attribute \att{size} whose value gives the structure of the array under the form "[nb$_1$]...[nb$_p$]" with nb$_1$, \ldots, nb$_p$ being strictly positive integers.
 The number of dimensions of an array is the number of pairs of opening/closing square brackets, and the size of each dimension is given by its bracketed value.
-For example, if $x$ is an array of 10 variables, you just write \val{[10]}, and if $y$ is a 2-dimensional array, 5 rows by 8 columns, you write \val{[5][8]}.
-Indexing used for any dimension of an array starts at $0$, unless the (optional) attribute \att{startIndex} gives another value.
-Of course, it is possible to define arrays of any kind of variables, as e.g., arrays of symbolic variables, arrays of set variables, etc. by using the attribute \att{type}: all variables of an array have the same type.
-The content of an element \xml{array} of a specified type is defined similarly to the content of an element \xml{var} of the same type, and basically, all variables of an array have the same domain, except if mixed domains are introduced (as we shall see in subsection \ref{sub:mixed}).
+For example, if $x$ is an array of 10 variables, you just write \val{[10]}, and if $y$ is a 2-dimensional array, 5 rows by 8 columns, you write \val{[5][8]}.\begin{xl} Indexing used for any dimension of an array starts at $0$, unless the (optional) attribute \att{startIndex} gives another value.
+Of course, it is possible to define arrays of any kind of variables, as e.g., arrays of symbolic variables, arrays of set variables, etc. by using the attribute \att{type}: all variables of an array have the same type. \end{xl}\begin{xc} Indexing used for any dimension of an array starts at $0$.\end{xc} The content of an element \xml{array} of a specified type is defined similarly to the content of an element \xml{var} of the same type, and basically, all variables of an array have the same domain, except if mixed domains are introduced (as we shall see in subsection \ref{sub:mixed}).